This guide shows how to use Pacman package manager on Arch Linux to manage the software by installing, removing, and updating packages.

-Want to install packages on Arch Linux but don’t know how?
+Want to install packages on Arch Linux but need to know how?
 Many people run into this issue when they first move to Arch.
-However, you can easily manage packages on your Arch-based system using the Pacman package manager.
+But don’t worry; you can easily manage packages on your Arch system using the

-This guide applies to Arch Linux and all the other Arch-based Linux distros such as Manjaro, EndeavourOS, Garuda Linux, etc., using Pacman as the package manager.
+In addition, this guide also applies to all Arch-based Linux distros, such as Manjaro, EndeavourOS, Garuda Linux, etc., using Pacman as the package manager.

 Table of Contents

 - Remove a Package with Pacman

 - Remove Orphaned (Unused) Packages

 - Searching for Already Installed Packages

 - Find All Files Owned by a Package

 - Find the Package Owner of the File